mhmd-azeez/website/input/posts/code-signing-certificate-iraq.md

 1. **Should I get the EV or the standard code signing certificate?**
    To be honest the standard code signing certificate seems enough.
 We signed our app using a standard code signing certificate and Windows didn't complain even on the first download of the app.
 2. **Can I sign multiple apps with the same certificate?**
    Yes!
 The certificate is for your company, not a specific app.
 So you can sign as many apps as you need.
-Be careful though, if your certificate gets into the hands of malicious people they might sign malwares with it and the CA  will be forced to revoke the certificate.
+Be careful though, if your certificate gets into the hands of malicious people they might sign malware with it and the CA  will be forced to revoke the certificate.
+3. **Can an individual get a code signing certificate?**
+   Yes!
+Although I am not familiar with the process.